basitsk09/test/README.md

   // #region --- Data Fetching from API ---

-  // ✅ STEP 1: Define fetchData outside of useEffect using useCallback const fetchData = useCallback(async () => {
+  const fetchData = useCallback(async () => {
-    // isMounted check is no longer needed here as useCallback manages the function's identity setIsLoading(true);
+    setIsLoading(true);
     try {
       const payload = {